nmoroze/tclint/README.md

 ## Usage

 `tclint` is a command-line utility.
-It takes a list of paths as positional arguments, which may either be direct paths to source files, or directories which will be recursively searched for files ending in `.tcl`, `.sdc`, or `.xdc`.
+It takes a list of paths as positional arguments, which may either be direct paths to source files, or directories which will be recursively searched for files ending in `.tcl`, `.sdc`, `.xdc`, or `.upf`.

 Collected files will be checked for lint violations.
 See the [Violations](docs/violations.md) documentation page for a description of all